The Governing Body of Thurton CofE Primary School

 All types of people can become school governors.
 There are no special qualifications required, but you must be 18 or over on the date when elected or appointed.
 Enthusiasm, commitment and an interest in education are the most important qualities.
 If you are a Parent Governor, you will not just be thinking about your own children but all the children and the long–term future of the school.
 However, to be a Governor, you do not need to have a child at the school or even know anyone in the school, just a desire to be involved with our school, to help it become the best it can be.
 All Governors are expected to have a clear DBS(Disclosure and Barring Service – this used to be known as a CRB, Criminal Records Bureau)before they become a school governor.

 The full Governing Body meet six times a year, once per half-term.
 Each member of the Governing Body is also either a member of a sub–committee or has a specific area of the School Improvement Plan as a focus.
 These groups meet once per term, or more often if necessary.
 The committees and groups are:

-- Strategic Leadership – Headteacher, Chair of Governors, Vice Chair of Governors and School Vicar
+- Strategic Leadership – Headteacher, Chair of Governors and Vice Chair of Governors

 - Link Governors for specific sections of the School Development Plan (SDP), Safeguarding, Health and Safety (including E-Safety) and Curriculum areas.